 There are lots of other things you can do to reduce the risk of bushfire to your home or property.
 Check out DFES’s Prepare.
 Act.
 Survive. booklet (PDF - 2.5 MB) or find out more about getting prepared for bushfire.

-Should you have any concerns with clearing native vegetation please go to the Department of Environment and Conservation website.
+Should you have any concerns with clearing native vegetation please go to the Department of Parks and Wildlife website.

 Examples of critical assets

 The Premier issued a Circular in September 2012, encouraging all public sector bodies and entities to implement or improve existing building protection zones around critical assets in high bushfire risk areas.
 Each organisation is responsible for identifying their critical assets, however, the below examples may provide a guide: